-African Unity Life provides innovative and white labeled funeral cover solutions for group schemes.
-Our standard benefit includes a predetermined amount of funeral cover for the principal member, as well as their eligible spouse, children and extended family.
-We also have some additional value-add products and services that can be added to funeral policies – easily and without the hassle!
+African Unity Life provides innovative and white labeled group scheme funeral cover solutions.
+Our standard benefit includes a predetermined amount of group funeral cover for the principal member, as well as their eligible spouse, children and extended family.
+We also have some additional value-add products and services that can be added to funeral policies – easily and without hassle!

 Frequently Asked Questions About Funeral Cover

 Funeral cover is there to relieve the financial burden of the family when a loved one passes away.
 Our funeral insurance policy, offered specifically in Africa, ensures a cash payout within 24 to 48 hours of a death in order to cover the costs associated with a dignified funeral which offers friends and family the closure they need.

 We offer cover not only for the principal member but for spouses, children and extended family too.
 We see all of our policyholders as real people with real responsibilities that need to be taken care of even if the worst happens.

 Our extensive insurance policies cover accidental deaths and even death while commuting with public transport.
 We believe that funeral cover should cover all bases, and so offer HIV/Aids counselling, emergency assistance and other support.
 Our group scheme funeral cover is ideal for employers who would like to offer comprehensive coverage to their employees during their time of need.
 A group funeral plan is an affordable way of ensuring that your workers’ families will not be stressed during their time of difficulty and need.

 A major benefit of this group funeral insurance is that we also offer emergency medical services, which can be used to move an employee to a nearby hospital in case they are injured while at work.
 We offer a wide range of payment options for the group funeral plans, all of which are affordable and offer the best coverage possible for employees.
 During the grieving period, African Unity Life is there to offer support.

 Can changes be made to my funeral policy?